jfieberg/SightabilityModel/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 1  NOTES about maintainer email address switching New maintainer:
+There were 1  NOTES

-  Schwarz Carl <cschwarz.stat.sfu.ca@gmail.com>
-Old maintainer(s):
-  John Fieberg <jfieberg@umn.edu>
+* checking for future file timestamps ...
+NOTE unable to verify current time

 Updating package to fix documentation and a bug fix.